 He was so impressed by the work that he offered to buy it straight away, but Empress Josephine’s son, Eugène, was quick to claim it.

-Regardless, John Russell commissioned his own version of the work, which was completed between 1814 and 1817.
+Regardless, John Russell commissioned his version of the work, which was completed between 1814 and 1817.

-It ould take 2 more years before the sculpture was transported to Woburn Abbey in Bedfordshire, the residence of the Duke of Bedford.
+It would take 2 more years before the sculpture was transported to Woburn Abbey in Bedfordshire, the residence of the Duke of Bedford.

-This version of the work is no co-owned by both the Victoria and Albert Museum in London and the National Galleries of Scotland in Edinburgh.
+This version of the work is now co-owned by both the Victoria and Albert Museum in London and the National Galleries of Scotland in Edinburgh.